-Personal attributes: High level of self-awareness, empathy, integrity and confidentiality, detail-oriented, strong communication and organisation skills, ability to work as part of a team as well as individually, a flexible approach to working unsociable hours, a positive attitude and a sense of humour.
+Personal attributes: High level of self-awareness, empathy, integrity and confidentiality, detail oriented, strong communication and organization skills, ability to work as part of a team as well as individually, a flexible approach to working unsociable hours, a positive attitude and a sense of humour.

-Responsibilities for the Head of Sound for the Production will include all the services usually required of the Head of Sound for a first-class production of the scale of the Production, carried out to the highest professional standard.
+Responsibilities for the Head of Lighting / Video for the Production will include all the services usually required of the Head of Lighting / Video for a first-class production of the scale of the Production, carried out to the highest professional standard.

 For the avoidance of doubt, responsibilities may include but will not be limited to: